 What does cat research say about object permanence?

 When we put our shoes in the closet and close the door, even though we can't see the shoes anymore, we understand that they're still there.
 That's object permanence.
 As humans, we learn that at a very young age.
 Dogs, however, never totally understand the concept, but cats are a different story.

 According to Scientific American, cats understand object permanence as well.
-If they see something they want scoot under the couch or something, they will stare at it ceaselessly.
-Their brains will be completely absorbed with the object with a focus we can only dream of.
+If they see something they want scoot under the couch, they will stare at it ceaselessly.
+Their brains will be absorbed with the object with a focus we can only dream of.

 Cats also learn a lot about our behavior in order to figure out how and when we will give them food.
-Humans use a lot of pointing and hand gestures to communicate, and we particularly do that when we know the person or animal we're trying to communicate with doesn't understand our words.
+Humans use a lot of pointing and hand gestures to communicate, and we particularly do that when we know the person or animal we're trying to communicate with doesn't understand our words (this helps the cats and human bond).
 We often point when talking to our pets, even though we might think they don't understand.
 However, scientists realized that cats start to understand our gestures when they lead them to food.

-Cats also spend a lot of time thinking about and watching our emotional state.
+Cats also spend a lot of time thinking about and watching our emotional state, which says a lot about cat emotions.
 They can gauge and interpret our feelings to decide how to respond to us.
-They also watch and listen to us, as we mentioned above, to figure out what we're doing and when we might get them food.
+They also watch and listen to figure out what we're doing and when we might get them food.
 Even if they don't always seem like it, cats are extremely attached to us.
-In an experiment, scientists found that cats interact more with their owners than with strangers, which shows how attached they can get.
+In an experiment, scientists found that cats interact more with their owners than with strangers, which shows how cats and humans bond.

-But at least now we have some idea of what our cats think about.
+By looking at cat psychology, we have some idea of what our cats think about.
 And the more we understand our feline friends, the stronger our bond will be.